Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Cosmological Evolution and Observational Constraints in DBI-type k-essence Models

 \subsection{Evolution equation for Model I}

-To proceed with data analysis employing the total action of the form in Eq. (\ref{8}), we adopt the specific form of the tension scalar or kinetic coupling factor $f(\phi) = \lambda \phi^{4}$ and potential $V(\phi) = \frac{m^{2}\phi^2}{2}$, where $\lambda$ and $m$ are free, positive, and real parameters \cite{Tong, Tong1}.
-In the framework of k-essence cosmology, the choice of the particular form of $f(\phi)$ ensures the correct DBI dynamics, capturing strong coupling effects and enabling slow roll inflation via the "D-cceleration" mechanism \cite{Tong}.
-This kinetic coupling along with the chosen potential $V(\phi)$ plays a crucial role in shaping the dynamics of the scalar field and its contribution to the background expansion, which may lead to rich cosmological behavior such as transitions from early to late time accelerated phase \cite{Chiba, Picon3}.
+To proceed with data analysis employing the total action of the form in Eq. (\ref{8}), we adopt the specific form of the tension scalar or kinetic coupling factor $f(\phi) = \lambda \phi^{4}$ and potential $V(\phi) = \frac{m^{2}\phi^2}{2}$, where $\lambda$ and $m$ are free, positive, and real parameters \cite{Tong, Tong1, Roy}.
+In the framework of k-essence cosmology, the choice of the particular form of $f(\phi)$ ensures the correct DBI dynamics, capturing strong coupling effects and enabling slow roll inflation via the ``D-cceleration" mechanism \cite{Tong}.
+This kinetic coupling, along with the chosen potential, $V(\phi)$ plays a crucial role in shaping the dynamics of the scalar field and its contribution to the background expansion, which may lead to rich cosmological behavior such as transitions from early to late time accelerated phase \cite{Chiba, Picon3}.
+Note that the appropriate dimensions of $\l$ , $m$ and $\phi$ are specified in [{\it viz.} Appendix \ref{F}].

-The kinetic coupling factor $f(\phi)$ plays like that of an effective mass in Newton's second law.
-In classical mechanics, when a particle's mass is position dependent, its response to applied forces departs from conventional behavior, leading to complex dynamics that are acutely sensitive to the surrounding environment.
-In our model, it ($ f(\phi)$) provides a field dependent modification to the kinetic energy of the scalar field, thereby functioning as a dynamic ``effective mass" term.
-As the scalar field $( \phi )$ progresses, this coupling modifies the field's responsiveness to both kinetic and potential components in the action.
-This results in many dynamical options, enabling the scalar field to either accelerate or decelerate based on its value.
-The selection of the fourth power of $\phi$ form for $f(\phi)$ guarantees that minor fluctuations in $(\phi)$ may induce significant alterations in the field's dynamics, therefore offering an intrinsic mechanism to regulate the speed and characteristics of cosmic evolution.
+In our model, $ f(\phi)$ provides a field-dependent modification to the kinetic energy of the scalar field, thereby functioning as a dynamic ``effective mass" term.
+This coupling allows the field's evolution to accelerate or decelerate depending on its value.
+By choosing the fourth power of $\phi$ form for $f(\phi)$, the system's dynamics become highly sensitive to small fluctuations in $\phi$, which offers an intrinsic mechanism to regulate the speed and characteristics of cosmic evolution.